Trust-KP/TRUST/Framework/Trust_Framework_v2.0.md

 ## Signals

-Observable consequences produced by contribution events.
+Observable consequences produced by contribution events are contribution outcomes or traces.

-Signals may include fulfilled obligations, failures, delays, reliability patterns, or institutional responses.
+Signals are outcomes or traces that have become accessible to an observer and interpreted as meaning-bearing under uncertainty.

-Signals represent the evidence available to observers when interpreting behaviour under uncertainty.
+Signals may be formed from fulfilled obligations, failures, delays, reliability patterns, institutional responses, records, testimony, artefacts, speech, performance, or other observable consequences.

 Contribution outcomes or traces may exist independently of any specific observer.
 Access to and interpretation of those outcomes or traces may vary across observers.
-Once formed or externalised via interpretation, signals may persist and circulate.
+Once formed or externalised through interpretation, signals may persist and circulate.

 ## Trust Interpretation